dimajix/flowman/docs/quickstart.md

 So far we have only used the Flowman shell for interactive work with projects.
 Actually, the shell was developed as a second step to help to analyze problems and debugging data flows.
-The primary command for working with Flowman projects is `flowexec` which is used for non-interactive batch execution, for example within cron-jobs.
+The primary command for working with Flowman projects is `flowexec` which is used for non-interactive batch execution, for example within cron jobs.

 It shares a lot of code with the Flowman shell, so the commands are often exactly the same.
 The main difference is that with `flowexec` you specify the commands on the command line while `flowshell` provides its own prompt.